kineticstoolkit/kineticstoolkit_doc/src/getting_started_configuring_spyder.md

 - Go to Spyder's preferences
 - Navigate to the **Python interpreter** item
 - Check "Use the following interpreter"
-- Click the "open" button, navigate to the folder "miniconda3/envs/ktk/bin", and select "python".
+- In the dropdown box, select the entry that includes "/envs/ktk/".
+If it is not in the list, then click the "open" button, navigate to the folder "miniforge3/envs/ktk" or "miniconda3/envs/ktk" (on Windows), or "miniforge3/envs/ktk/bin" or "miniconda3/envs/ktk/bin" (on macOS), then select "python".

 :::{figure-md} fig_spyder_python_interpreter
 :width: 7in